Trump Presses Law And Order Message As Protest Turns Deadly - UrduPoint

 Photographs from the scene showed the victim wearing a hat with a logo for "Patriot prayer," described by local media as a far-right group at the center of multiple Portland demonstrations that have ended in violence.

-Police said they made 10 arrests, although they didn't specify whether the detainees were pro-Trump demonstrators or counter-protesters.
+Police said they made 10 arrests, although they didn't specify whether those people were pro-Trump demonstrators or counter-protesters.

+Trump is due to travel on Tuesday to the Midwestern city to meet law enforcement officials and view damage from unrest triggered by Blake's shooting last weekend.

-- 'Law and order' - Anti-racism protests roiling US cities have become a major issue in the campaign for November's presidential election, with Trump presenting himself as the "law and order" choice and characterizing his Democratic challenger Joe Biden as weak on violent crime.
+- 'Law and order' - Violence connected to anti-racism protests has become a major issue in the campaign for November's presidential election, with Trump presenting himself as the "law and order" choice and arguing that a Biden presidency would allow left-wing mob rule.

-Biden, who has condemned violent protests, was due to deliver a speech Monday noting that "chaos has unfolded" on Trump's watch, according to The New York Times.

-In an interview with MSNBC last week, he said Trump was "rooting for the violence" and "pouring gasoline on the fire," viewing it as helpful to his re-election.
+Biden condemned the violence and argued that Trump had played a role in spurring the clashes.

+"He (Trump) is recklessly encouraging violence," the Democratic nominee said in a statement.

 The president has repeatedly threatened to send Federal government forces into the west coast city if Mayor Ted Wheeler does not crack down.